 At the highest level, light entering the Lytro camera goes though the main lens and then hits our proprietary Lytro Light Field Sensor.
 The Lytro Light Field Sensor incorporates a special compound lens known as a micro-lens array (MLA), which is made up of thousands of tiny lenses.
 This special sensor is what allows the Lytro camera to take in all of the light in the scene, capturing information on the direction, color, and luminosity of millions of individual rays of light.

 - This rich set of data is then provisionally processed by the Lytro camera, letting you refocus each living picture directly on the camera.

 - Later, the Lytro Desktop software computes the light field more fully, creating even richer and more detailed versions of each living picture.

-Finally, your friends and family can experience your living pictures without needing to install any special software.
-Once you share living pictures, they are automatically "ready to go" on any supported computer, smartphone, or tablet connected to the internet.
+- Finally, your friends and family can experience your living pictures without needing to install any special software.
+Once you share living pictures, they're ready to view on any supported computer, smartphone, or tablet connected to the Internet.